 The one we singled out here is skydiving, particularly the kind of thing you can find over the beach in Pismo.
 There are many different jumps available, all varying in height.
 The most exciting part is that you'll be able to look at the California coastline in a free fall from as high as 10,000 feet.
 Just imagine the view of the almost flat surface of the Earth from such a height.

 Not as extreme as BASE jumping, you'll also need to be careful when deciding whether this activity is for you.
 It's great if this is your first jump, but make sure to listen to your instructors and follow all procedures.

 Just like with caving adventures, this is an activity for those who like to explore unusual geological formations and exciting scenery.
 However, canyoneering provides even more excitement and can also be a great way to exercise.

 While it doesn't really have a reputation for being a family-oriented destination, there are some beginner and intermediate tracks now.
-But for the most part, it's the place where all the expert skiers and snowboarders choose to go.
+However, for the most part, it's the place where all the expert skiers and snowboarders go.

 Okay, sure, we love skiing and everything, but what if we took it to another extreme?
 Off-track or off-piste skiing and snowboarding are only for the most ambitious lovers of these sports.
 But what if you really want to go where no ski lift will ever be built?
 These places are so wild that they're only accessible by helicopters.

 Yeah, heli-skiing is a thing, and it's an extreme form of an outdoor adventure.
 It's the ultimate challenge for every skier, as it might even involve some life-threatening situations.
 If you feel like you're ready, then head over to Anchorage, Alaska to the Chugach Mountains.
 Just a vast snowy terrain with plenty of off-road skiing for everyone!